ncannasse/hlos/README.md

 ## Legacy boot loader

-The initial boot loader (in `boot.asm`) was responsible of loading the kernel and calling it, however it is only working with the 1.44MB Floppy emulator and does not support kernel in the ELF format.
+The initial boot loader (in `tools/boot.asm`) was responsible of loading the kernel and calling it, however it is only working with the 1.44MB Floppy emulator and does not support kernel in the ELF format.